 For your convenience, many of the products we link too are affiliate links which means we may earn money if you purchase a product we recommend.

-Weight loss is a popular New Year’s resolution, but few people stick with their plans and achieve lasting weight loss.
+Weight loss is often a goal for many people.
 If you’ve been struggling to meet your goals, it may be time to try something drastically different.
 The ketogenic diet, or keto diet, is similar to the Atkins diet and other low-carb eating plans.
 It involves significant reductions in carbohydrate intake, along with moderate amounts of protein and high amounts of good quality fats.
 The goal of the keto diet is to put the body into a state of ketosis, which occurs when the body burns fat for energy.
 If you would like to try the keto diet, one of the concepts you’ll need to know about is keto macros.

 Keto Macros: An Overview

 The food you eat is comprised of macronutrients and micronutrients.
 Micronutrients include vitamins and minerals, like folic acid, potassium, and vitamin C. Your body needs these micronutrients, but only in small amounts.
 Macronutrients are carbohydrates, fats, and proteins.
 Compared to micronutrients, your body needs a lot of these macronutrients to function properly.

 It can be tricky to determine how many grams of each macronutrient you should be eating on the keto diet simply because there are different versions of the keto diet.
 The versions most highly backed by scientific research are the standard ketogenic diet and the high-protein ketogenic diet.
 The standard diet involves eating 75% fat, 20% protein, and 5% carbohydrates.
 The high-protein keto diet involves eating 60% fat, 35% protein, and 5% carbohydrates.
 The other, more complicated versions of keto are typically only used by bodybuilders and professional athletes.
 Most dieters following keto utilize either the high-protein or standard version.